 How it is taught

-We support CMOs and faith-based schools that establish rigorous standards of academic achievement, allocate more classroom hours and promote social values, student outcomes and character development.
-Improving teacher performance is also critical as schools need exceptional teachers who have mastered curriculum content and can illustrate by example that character strengths such as leadership, commitment and perseverance are major predicators of success.
+We support CMOs and parochial schools that establish rigorous standards of academic achievement, allocate more classroom hours, and promote social values, student outcomes, and character development.
+Improving teacher performance is also critical as schools need exceptional teachers who have mastered curriculum content and can illustrate by example that character strengths such as leadership, commitment, and perseverance are major predictors of success.

 When it is taught

 Research shows that children learn best when content is delivered in a coherent sequence where knowledge builds comprehensively as children advance by grade.
-An age-appropriate curriculum, rich in language and literature, history, science, geography and the visual arts, maximizes learning, knowledge retention and the development of strong reasoning skills.
+An age-appropriate curriculum, rich in language and literature, history, science, and geography, maximizes learning, knowledge retention, and the development of strong reasoning skills.